-- As a general rule, All replica servers must be at the same release level as the master server.
+- As a general rule, All replica servers must be at the same release level or at a release later as the master server.
 Any functionality that requires an upgrade for the master requires an upgrade for the replica, and vice versa. - All replica servers must have the same Unicode setting as the master server. - All replica servers must be hosted on a filesystem with the same case-sensitivity behavior as the master server's filesystem.